VR-Rathod/Code-Note/pages/Game Design.md

 		  | Technical Designer | Scripting, tools, bridges design + code |
 	-
 	- ## Common Beginner Mistakes
-	  collapsed:: true
 		- > [!warning] Avoid These
-		  > - Building before designing (no GDD, no prototype)
+		  > Building before designing (no GDD, no prototype)
-		  > - Copying mechanics without understanding WHY they work
+		  > Copying mechanics without understanding WHY they work
-		  > - Designing for yourself, not your target player
+		  > Designing for yourself, not your target player
-		  > - Ignoring playtesting until it's too late
+		  > Ignoring playtesting until it's too late
-		  > - Feature creep — adding more instead of polishing what exists
+		  > Feature creep — adding more instead of polishing what exists
-		  > - Skipping the "why is this fun?" question
+		  > Skipping the "why is this fun?" question
-		  > - No feedback loops — player actions have no visible consequence
+		  > No feedback loops — player actions have no visible consequence
-		  > - Flat difficulty — no curve, no escalation
+		  > Flat difficulty — no curve, no escalation
 -
 - # MDA Framework
 	- > [!tip] Core Principle